 Why these misses matter so much on a self-build

-If specification changes are already starting to move the number around, this guide on specification changes and building costs is worth reading alongside this one.
+If specification changes are already moving the number, this guide on specification changes and building costs is worth reading alongside this one.

 How to reduce the risk earlier